MiguelRocha2001/SEC-HDSLedger-G04/Report.md

 #### Node

 ##### Initialization
 Again, similarly to the client, the application starts of by loading the necessary configuration files.
 In particular, besides reading all the nodes, the application also reads all the clients.
 This was not made just for simplicity.
 It makes sense, since, in a real system, a user would have to be registered as a Client, so the nodes could have all the information to contact the client.
-However, currently, and for simplicity, the client hostname and port are also specified in the configuration file, which doesn't make much sense, since the clients should have the ability to interact with the system throughout any place.
-Therefore, it is planned to send the hostname and port in each message to the nodes, so the latter can have a way to deliver a response.
+However, currently, and for simplicity, the client hostname and port are also specified in the configuration file.

 After initialization, the Node spawns two services:
 - Blockchain Service;